 Pride and Joy is a great song to learn to get into blues playing in Eb tuning.

-The tab below shows a section of the beginning of the song.
+The guitar tab below shows a section of the beginning of the song.

 Jimi Hendrix – Voodoo Chile (Slight Return)

 Jimi Hendrix is arguably the most famous guitarist that mostly played using Eb tuning.
 Many people believe that this tuning is a big part of his signature sound, alongside other factors such as a very specific string gauge he usually played.

 Voodoo Chile is one of his most heard songs, and it is a great starting point to try out this tuning.